RedBird Capital Partners confirms €1.2billion Milan takeover deal

-RedBird Capital Partners have agreed to a €1.2 billion deal to complete their takeover of Milan.

-The American private investment firm on Wednesday confirmed a "definitive agreement" has been reached to acquire the Serie A champions from Elliott.
+The American private investment firm confirmed a "definitive agreement" has been reached to acquire the Serie A champion from Elliott.

-RedBird, who have a stake in Liverpool's owners Fenway Sports Group, are expected to officially take the Rossoneri over in September.
+RedBird, which has a stake in Liverpool's owners Fenway Sports Group, is expected to officially take the Rossoneri over in September.

 Elliott will retain a minority financial stake in the club and its own representatives on the board of directors,